Last Updated on January 7, 2022 by Grow with Bovees

 Does It Have a Mulcher?

 There’s no leaf mulcher since no leaves or debris are sucked into the leaf blower.
+You would need a leaf picking up tool or vacuum for that job.

 Does It Come with a Warranty?